rrickert/faa.aids/README.md

 the 179 columns in the `a` files, making it easy to naturally join the `e` file remarks to the `a` file columns.

-Accident/incident event dates span roughly a century, which is most of the history of motorized heavier-than-air aviation, but the data are quite sparse until 1973, which presumably marks a dramatic change in aviation record-keeping practices.

-Observations after 2008 appear to be preliminary data, having the sort of empirical values that might be reported immediately following an event (e.g. date/time, location, fatality count, and aircraft registration number), but missing such information as might depend on the findings of an investigation (e.g. causes, remedies, and contributing factors).

-While the observations spanning 1973 through 2008 are relatively more complete, the completion rates for indivitual columns vary from 0.0% (no value is available for any observation) to 100.0% (a value is available for every observation), or flip from one extreme to the other at some point in time.
-This is not surprising, considering how agencies, regulations, and technologies can change with time.
-Of the 180 columns in the dataset, I extracted the subset that I thought most likely to be useful for my case study.

 ## Factor Codes

 The FAA distributes tables of codes used for factor data in a single